wpzhangz/subgroup/README.md

 The folder TFGSG contains R functions of the model TFGSG for the simulation studies in section 5.
 The folder lung data contains the R code and data sets used in section 6.
 The code consists of the following files:

-"APGL1.R"  functions used for the code of simulation "lungsim.R" estimate parameters for the lung data "*_1.R" estimate parameters for case 1 of Study 1  in the simulations "*_2.R" estimate parameters for case 2 of Study 1  in the simulations
+"APGL1.R"  functions used for simulation
+"lungsim.R" estimate parameters for the lung data "*_1.R" estimate parameters for case 1 of Study 1  in the simulations "*_2.R" estimate parameters for case 2 of Study 1  in the simulations